 Marketing or transfers

-EWON has investigated a range of complaints which have resulted from the transfers of a customer’s account to a new retailer, including:
+We investigate a range of complaints related to transfers of a customer’s account as a result of marketing practices, including:

 - misleading or deceptive conduct by a marketer

-- non provision of information by a marketer – Including information regarding a customer’s cooling off rights or instances where cooling-off requests have not been actioned
+- marketers not providing information, including information regarding your cooling-off rights, or instances where cooling-off requests have not been actioned

 - accounts transferred without an account holder's consent